-Expressing Our Warmest Wishes: At holiday time, our Village Board, including Deputy Mayor Manny Zuckerman, and Trustees Clara Pomerantz, Brian Meyerson, Stacey Siegel and myself, send you and your family our best wishes for the holiday season and the New Year!
+In the month of December, our Village Board, including Deputy Mayor Manny Zuckerman, and Trustees Clara Pomerantz, Brian Meyerson, Stacey Siegel and myself, sent you and your family our best wishes for the holiday season and the New Year!

 Creating a Community that is “Beyond Compare!” – It’s our residents who create a strong sense of community; it’s our volunteers who give of their time.
 It’s the beauty of our neighborhoods.
 It’s our outstanding services, programs for the young and old, and the fine schools for our children.
 It’s our willingness to embrace what’s new, and a desire to always surpass and improve what’s been done.
 It’s seeking out the novel and the new.
 It’s a dedication to preserving our enviable lifestyle, and a strong commitment to make every resident proud to live here.

-Ensuring Road Safety: We will continue to consider all means to curtail speeding in our Village.
+Ensuring Road Safety: We have continued to consider all means to curtail speeding in our Village.
 Please drive carefully in our Village.
 In many areas, the speed limit is 25mph.
 Children are riding bicycles, people are jogging and walking their dogs in the streets.
 Please abide by the speed limits and observe all street signs.

 A Time to Celebrate: In 2016, we celebrated our 85th Anniversary in the grandest of styles.
 I thank the members of the 85th Anniversary Committee for making the most spectacular event we ever held.
 It was special, fun-filled, and now becomes a hard act to follow.
 Congratulations to all who contributed and allowed us to remember the past and celebrate an exciting future.